saltafa-io/kalima/docs/PROJECT.md

   - `email` (string)
   - `level` (string: beginner|intermediate|advanced)
   - `goals` (array or json)
+- `curricula` — Stores course-level information.
+- `lessons` — Stores individual lessons for each curriculum.
+- `lesson_items` — Stores the specific content (e.g., phrases) for each lesson.
+- `user_enrollments` — Links users to the curricula they are enrolled in.
+- `user_lesson_progress` — Tracks a user's completion status and score for each lesson.

 Adjust the actual Postgres types in Supabase if needed.
 The app reads/writes these fields via the Supabase client.